Marylands School

-Marylands School was a residential school for children with learning difficulties in Christchurch, New Zealand.
-It was opened in 1955 and run by the Roman Catholic order Brothers Hospitallers of St. John of God.
+Marylands School was a residential school for boys with learning difficulties originally located in Hall's Road, Middleton from 1955, and from 1966 at Nash Road, Halswell, Christchurch, New Zealand.
+It was run by the Roman Catholic order Brothers Hospitallers of St. John of God.
+Sexual abuse at the school from the 1970s came to public attention in the 2000s, and survivor testimony was recorded as part of the Royal Commission of Inquiry into Abuse in Care (2018-2023).